 Cupping is a type of therapeutic technique within the Chinese medicine (TCM) framework.
 In this article I will introduce you to the basic concepts and discuss the various benefits and effects.

-When you think about it, cupping is actually a type of reverse massage.
-In a western massage such as Deep Tissue, pressure is applied via fingers and elbows to get muscle fibres to "release" or let go.
-In this way fibres are squeezed by the applied pressure pushing blood in and lactic acid out - in a manner of speekiang.
-Cupping uses a moderate vacuum to pull the skin thus spreading the underlying fibres apart to allow blood to flow through nourishing them so in case of muscles the J junction fibres release.
+Cupping is actually a type of reverse massage.
+In a western massage such as Deep Tissue, Swedish etc, pressure is applied via fingers and elbows to get muscle fibres to "release" or let go.
+Fibres are squeezed by the applied pressure pushing blood in and lactic acid out - in a manner of speekiang.
+Cupping uses a moderate vacuum to pull the skin, the underlying tissues and their fibres apart to open vessels and allow blood to flow through nourishing them so in case of muscles the J junction fibres release.

-In Fire Cups I use a small alcohol fire to briefly heat the air inside a specially designed glass "cup" and then places it quickly on the skin thus sealing the cup.
-As the air cools it contracts and creates a vacuum.
+In Fire Cups I use a small alcohol fire to briefly heat the air inside a specially designed glass "cup" and then place it quickly on the skin thus sealing the cup.
+As the air inside cools it contracts and creates gentle suction that does the work.

-Cups are placed over the area of body that is deficient, in excess or over an acupoint* as needed.
-The amount or vacuum and the time taken allow a practitioner to achieve many different results.
+Cups are placed over a channel, an area of body that is deficient, cold, in excess or over an acupoint* as needed.
+The amount or vacuum and the time taken allow me to achieve many different results.
 At times I would follow with moxa to help expel cold cold present in the channel or point all in the context of a Chinese medicine, Japanese therapy or Shiatsu treatments.

-Many types of cups have been invented some that don't use fire at all such as in Japanese Needle therapy.
-These make use of a small attachable pump to draw the air out and create suction.
+Many types of cups have been invented with some that don't use fire at all such as in Japanese Needle therapy.
+These make use of a small attachable hand pump to draw the air out and create suction.
 These are known as Korean Cups.

-It takes a while to get proficient at but the simplicity allows me to focus more on the treatment and not on the tools.
+I love the simplicity which allows me to focus more on the treatment and not on the tools.